vaibhavgits/aws-certification-cloud-practitioner-notes/notes/s3/README.md

 In AWS we can create the lifecycle rules, and can se the transition Rules: The transition rules are used to move the objects between the classes by the following rules:

 <p align="center" width="100%"><img src="assets/transition-rules.jpg" alt="transition-rules" width="400"/></p>

+## S3 Encryption

+- Server-Side Encryption(default): Data is encrypted after it is uploaded to S3 but before it is written to disk.
+- Client-Side Encryption, data is encrypted on the client(customer) side before it is uploaded to S3.

+## How data is stored in S3

+1. Uploading: Data is sent to S3 (through the network) and temporarily held in memory by Amazon’s S3 system (in a queue or buffer) before being permanently stored.
+2. Encryption: After S3 receives the data, but before it writes it to permanent storage (disk), the data is encrypted.
+3. Writing to Disk: Only the encrypted version of the data is finally saved on S3’s storage systems.

+## IAM Access Analyzer for S3

+- IAM Access Analyzer for S3 helps identify public and cross-account access to your S3 buckets by analyzing bucket policies, ACLs, and other configurations.
+- It notifies you if any bucket is accidently exposed to public access or to other AWS accounts that shouldn’t have access.
+- The analyzer provides detailed findings, showing which resources and accounts have access to the S3 bucket and how (via policies or permissions).
+- It helps you modify bucket policies or permissions to remove unintended access, improving security and compliance.

 ## S3 Glacier Vault Lock and Object Lock